MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 The role of the linear guide is to constrain movement onto a single axis, preventing any unwanted rotation or deflection.
 These are often some of the most expensive parts on a CNC router.

-but most CNC routers use much lighter duty linear guides because they are cheaper up front and easier to replace when worn.
-These typically take one of two forms: supported precision shafts or ground precision rails.
-The only job of the linear guide is to restrict movement along a translation axis.
-Your primary concern when choosing linear guides are rigidity and height.

 ### Box Ways or Dovetail Ways

 ![Dovetail Ways](/images/dovetail_ways.jpg "Dovetail ways")

 Mills and lathes generally use box ways or dovetail ways, which are precision machined surfaces floating over each other on a microscopically thin film of oil, kept tight with a small insert called a gibbs.
-When maintained properly with oil, ways [do not wear whatsoever](https://www.youtube.com/watch?v=cwdoUjynpEk&t=125) and will literally last longer than every other part of the machine.
+When kept clean of damaging debris and maintained properly with oil, ways [do not wear whatsoever](https://www.youtube.com/watch?v=cwdoUjynpEk&t=125) and will last longer than every other part of the machine.

-Ways have the advantage of a huge contact area, allowing vibrations to couple very effectively across the linear guide.
-This allows vibrational energy to spread out through the entire machine body where it is can be dampened effectively in one part or another.
+Ways have the advantage of a huge contact area, allowing vibrations to couple very effectively across the linear guide and into the frame.
+This allows vibrational energy to spread out through the entire machine body where it can be dampened effectively.

 They carry the secondary advantage of being extremely massive, which helps reduce the amplitude of vibrations.
 Ways are the most rigid linear guides available.
 In mills or lathes the ways can be ground directly into the body of the machine, reducing assembly complexity and part count.